marcioapaiva/minesweeper/README.md

 # Minesweeper
-A simple Ruby Minesweeper engine.
+A simple Minesweeper engine in Ruby.

 To run an usage example: